-Wexford beaches are widely considered to be some of the best in Ireland.
+The various Wexford beaches are widely considered to be some of the best beaches in Ireland.

 Water safety warning: Understanding water safety is absolutely crucial when visiting beaches in Ireland.
 Please take a minute to read these water safety tips.
 Cheers!

-First up is the mighty Curracloe beach in Wexford.
-This sandy spot has fine, soft sand and pristine dunes blanketed in waving marram grass.
-Featured in several films including Brooklyn, the seven-mile beach is backed to the south by The Raven Nature Reserve.
+Next up is the mighty Curracloe Beach.
+This sandy spot has fine, soft sand and pristine dunes blanketed in marram grass.
+Featured in several films including ‘Brooklyn’, the 11km beach is backed to the south by The Raven Nature Reserve.

 If you’re looking for beaches in Wexford for a ramble, the 10km Raven Loop walk takes in both beach and forest scenery.
 The extensive beach has 500 parking spaces and three access points at Ballinesker, White Gap and Culleton’s Gap.

 This is one of many Wexford beaches that is popular for shore fishing and beach horseriding (from the nearby Equestrian Centre).
 There are good facilities including toilets at White Gap and Ballinesker, a Surf Shack, beach café and lifeguards in the summer.